LCQM and Maths Ambassadors

 Develop Maths in the Curriculum – including curriculum display boards

-Anyway, developing a love of Maths is still our number 1 priority and we have been loads again!
+Anyway, developing a love of Maths is still our number 1 priority and we have been doing loads again!
 Have a look at the pictures below to see what’s been going on!
 This includes the Parents’ Workshop that ran over by 20minutes before anyone noticed!

 Mathematician of the Week 20.04.18